frioux/blog/content/posts/linux-clocks.md

 ---
 title: Linux Clocks
 date: 2016-10-13T16:45:38
+lastmod: 2016-10-14T07:10:38
 tags: [ linux, ziprecruiter, perl ]
 guid: E6D786E2-8C3B-11E6-980F-E48C40D14727
 ---
 At [ZipRecruiter](https://www.ziprecruiter.com/hiring/technology) we have an awesome access log that includes information about each request, like a measure of the response time, the increase in rss, and lots of other details.
-Before I joined we had a measure of how much CPU was used, but it was a little course.
+Before I joined we had a measure of how much CPU was used, but it was a little coarse.
 Read about how I increased the granularity here!

 <!--more-->